 - (a) In the case of a single occupancy on a dual frontage lot, the development is to nominate the primary and secondary frontage.
-Where the secondary frontage is to an otherwise primary road, consideration is to be given to the design and proposed uses of the development to maintain and improve amenity for the surrounding properties. - (b) Detached dual occupancy development and detached secondary dwelling development is to locate built forms appropriately to each frontage. - (c) Ancillary structures including garages are to contribute to the predominant streetscape of the surrounding area. - (d) Orientation of ridgelines is to consider and minimise impact upon neighbours' amenity. - (e) Dormer or other roof projections are to be set a minimum of 600mm from outer garage walls and to be set a minimum of 300mm below the garage ridgeline (refer to Figure 14). - (f) Dormers or other roof projections are to have a maximum combined width not exceeding 50% of the associated roof width. - (g) Dormers or other roof projections and openings to gable ends are to be detailed to minimise overlooking of neighbours properties. - (h) To maintain neighbours privacy and amenity, windows and glazed doors to above garage accommodation and storage areas are to incorporate privacy screening, translucent glazing, offset windows or other discrete detailing, cohesive to the design of the building and setting.
+Where the secondary frontage is to an otherwise primary road, consideration is to be given to the design and proposed uses of the development to maintain and improve amenity for the surrounding properties. - (b) The proposed use of development on a dual frontage or laneway development is to be specified.
+Any proposal for the development to be used as a separate occupancy must comply with the relevant provisions for this type of use. - (c) Detached dual occupancy development and detached secondary dwelling development is to locate built forms appropriately to each frontage. - (d) Ancillary structures including garages are to contribute to the predominant streetscape of the surrounding area. - (e) Orientation of ridgelines is to consider and minimise impact upon neighbours' amenity. - (f) Dormer or other roof projections are to be set a minimum of 600mm from outer garage walls and to be set a minimum of 300mm below the garage ridgeline (refer to Figure 14).

-- (i) Single width garage doors should incorporate an adjacent pass door for pedestrian usage. - (j) Pass doors should incorporate off street enclosure for waste bin storage. - (k) Garage studios and rear lane garage developments are to incorporate landscape planting.
+- (g) Dormers or other roof projections are to have a maximum combined width not exceeding 50% of the associated roof width. - (h) Dormers or other roof projections and openings to gable ends are to be detailed to minimise overlooking of neighbours properties. - (i) To maintain neighbours privacy and amenity, windows and glazed doors to above garage accommodation and storage areas are to incorporate privacy screening, translucent glazing, offset windows or other discrete detailing, cohesive to the design of the building and setting. - (j) Single width garage doors should incorporate an adjacent pass door for pedestrian usage. - (k) Pass doors should incorporate off street enclosure for waste bin storage. - (I) Garage studios and rear lane garage developments are to incorporate landscape planting.
 Landscaping is to include but not be limited to: - (i) Inset pockets for tree, shrub or vine planting; - (ii) Overhanging planters; - (iii) Setback planters; and - (iv) Green walls utilising mesh supported climbers or vertical emphasised tree or shrub species.